- Created in Gynecological Conditions

 When is a Hysterectomy Needed?

 A hysterectomy can be used to treat a number of problems or conditions.
-For example, a hysterectomy can be used to treat uterine fibroids, endometriosis, chronic pelvic pain and adenomyosis.
-It can remedy uterine prolapse, cancer of the uterus and unusually heavy bleeding.
+For example, a hysterectomy can be used to treat uterine fibroids, endometriosis, chronic pelvic pain, and adenomyosis.
+It can remedy uterine prolapse, cancer of the uterus, and unusually heavy bleeding.
 Because of its invasive and non-reversible nature, however, a hysterectomy is typically only done when absolutely necessary.
-You will need to speak to your doctor about your options to find out if a hysterectomy is the best option or you.
+You will need to speak to your doctor about your options to find out if a hysterectomy is the best option for you.